I Understand Why the “Wicked” Novel was Pulled From Schools. “Banning” It Misses the Point

 by Chris Peterson

 That doesn’t make the book bad.
-In fact, it’s precisely what makes it effective for adult readers.
-But it does make it inappropriate for a school setting meant to serve children and teenagers at varying stages of development.
+In fact, it’s exactly what makes it effective for adult readers.

 Not every boundary is a ban.
 But not every removal is defensible either.
-And pretending those distinctions don’t matter is how we lose the plot entirely.
+And pretending those distinctions don’t matter is how we lose the entirely.

 Next